 Terms of the issued loans are described in note 15.
-Per management's assessment, none of the loans issued balances are credit-impaired as at 31 December 2021.
-Partnership Fund JSC to whom the most significant balance of loans given are related to was classified as low risk.
-Loans given to Partnership Fund JSC are categorized in Stage 2 and the impairment allowance is calculated based on lifetime expected losses which amounted to GEL 73 thousand (2020: GEL 185 thousand).
+Per management's assessment, none of the loans issued balances are credit-impaired as at 31 December 2022.
 All other loans given are categorized in Stage 1 and the impairment allowance is calculated based on 12 month expected losses, ECL on other loans amounted to nil.